 This herbicide comes in a 16-ounce bottle, and the main active ingredient in the formula is triclopyr.
-This is a very selective herbicide, and this means that it only works well to kill poison ivy, vines, or woody plants.
-If you accidentally get it on your grass or flowers, it shouldn’t cause any lasting damage.
-This allows you to be slightly more liberal when you apply it.
+This is a very selective herbicide, and this means that the tree killer only works well to kill poison ivy, vines, or woody plants.
+If you accidentally get the tree killer on your grass or flowers, it shouldn’t cause any lasting damage.
+This allows you to be slightly more liberal when you apply the tree killer.

 The one drawback of this stump killer is that it doesn’t work as well or as quickly on larger stumps.
-It can take several weeks to kill a big stump, and you may have to reapply it once or twice for it to get to the root system.
-It also has a very strong smell.
+The stump remover can take several weeks to kill a big stump, and you may have to reapply it once or twice for it to get to the root system.
+This stump remover also has a very strong smell.

 - Can use it straight or diluted

 - Kills several different plant species

 - Takes longer to work on bigger stumps